Seven Summits: History

 In 1986, the Canadian mountaineer Patrick Morrow became the first man to climb the Seven Summits in the Carstensz version (Messner list).
 He climbed Denali (1977), Aconcagua (1981), Mount Everest (1982), Kilimanjaro (1983), Mount Kosciuszko (1983), Mount Vinson (1985), Mount Elbrus (1985) and finally the Puncak Jaya (Carstensz Pyramid) on May 7, 1986.
 Morrow was also the first to complete both lists (Bass and Messner).

 In 1990, Rob Hall and Gary Ball became the first to complete the "Seven Summits" in seven months.
 Using the Bass list, they started with Everest on 10 May 1990, and finished with Vinson on 12 December 1990, hours before the seven-month deadline.

 In 1992, Junko Tabei became the first woman to complete the "Seven Summits".
 Mary "Dolly" Lefever became the first American woman to climb the "Seven Summits" on March 11, 1993, when she climbed Australia's Mount Kosciuszko.
 Earlier in 1993, she had become the oldest surviving woman to have reached the summit of Mount Everest; she was 47 years old.
 In January 1996, Chris Haver became the first American to climb and ski all seven summits.
 Yasuko Namba was famous in her native Japan for becoming the second Japanese woman to reach all of the Seven Summits including Everest, where she died during the storm of May 1996 during her descent.

-In 2000, Croatian mountaineer Stipe Božić completed the Seven Summits.
+In 2000, Croatian mountaineer Stipe Božić completed the Seven Summits, and in 2010 Saško Kedev (who would later complete the 14 Eight-thousanders) became the first Macedonian to complete the Seven Summits (Messner list).
 In May 2002, Susan Ershler and her husband, Phil, became the first married couple to climb the "Seven Summits" together.
-The first person to complete Seven Summits without the use of supplemental oxygen on Mount Everest is Reinhold Messner.
+The first person to climb the Seven Summits without using supplemental oxygen on Mount Everest is Reinhold Messner.
 Miroslav Caban is the second climber to finish the project without supplemental oxygen on Everest (finished in 2005 with Carstensz).
 Ed Viesturs also summitted all peaks without supplemental oxygen.
 Between 2002 and 2007, Austrian climber Christian Stangl completed the Seven Summits (Messner list), climbing alone and without supplemental oxygen, and reported a record total ascent time from respective base camp to summit of 58 hours and 45 minutes.